Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 * the `IDENTITY` property: values of `ID` start at 1 _and_ increment by 1.
 * the `PRIMARY KEY` constraint: each value must be unique and not contain any `NULL` values.

+Now the values of `ID` will be generated automatically and correctly as the table grows.
+One less thing to worry about.

 ### ALTER